Estimated reading time: 3 minutes

 - Force Majeure: Provisions that relieve the parties from their obligations in the event of unforeseen and uncontrollable circumstances.

-The agreement plays a crucial role in protecting the interests of both parties involved in the transaction.
-It ensures that the sale and purchase of shares or equity interests are conducted in a structured and transparent manner.
-This minimizes risks and uncertainties associated with the transaction.
-By outlining the rights, obligations, and responsibilities of the parties, the Stock Sale and Purchase Agreement helps to:
+The agreement protects the interests of both parties and strengthens the entire transaction process.
+It ensures structured and transparent conduct during the sale and purchase of shares or equity interests.
+Therefore, both parties reduce risks and eliminate uncertainties that often affect ownership transfers.
+By outlining clear rights, obligations, and responsibilities, the Stock Sale and Purchase Agreement guides parties to:

 - Mitigate Risks: By clearly defining the terms and conditions of the transaction, the SSPA reduces the risk of disputes and misunderstandings.